Our use of cookies

 3. Immediate family is classed as the parent/guardian/grandparent.

-4. Siblings refers to brother or sister, half brother or sister, foster brother or sister, step brother or sister or the child of the parent/carer’s partner who live at the same address.
+4. Sibling refers to brother or sister, half brother or sister, foster brother or sister, step-brother or sister or the child of the parent/carer’s partner who live at the same address.

 5. Children of staff where the member of staff has: